wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_loadwallet.md

 ---
-title: btc:loadwallet \[POST\] {disallowed}
+title: btc:loadwallet  {disallowed} - Bitcoin
-description: Loads a wallet from a wallet file or directory.Note that all wallet command-line options used when starting bitcoindwill be applied to the new wallet (eg -rescan, etc).
+description: Example code for the btc:loadwallet  {disallowed} json-rpc method. Сomplete guide on how to use btc:loadwallet  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters